top of page

 EJ Daza.
 Methods of Information in Medicine.

-Conclusions.
-Causal analysis of an individual's time series data can be facilitated by an n-of-1 randomized trial counterfactual framework.
+Conclusions: Causal analysis of an individual’s time series data can be facilitated by an N1RT counterfactual framework.
 However, for inference to be valid, the veracity of certain key assumptions must be assessed critically, and the hypothesized causal models must be interpretable and meaningful.

 Sep 2017